Welcome to the Division of Epidemiology at UC San Diego

-Deborah Kado, MD, MS Associate Professor of Family and Preventive Medicine and Medicine/Endocrinology joined the Epidemiology Division in 2012 from the David Geffen School of Medicine at UCLA.
+Deborah Kado, MD, MS Associate Professor of Family Medicine and Public Health and Medicine/Endocrinology joined the Epidemiology Division in 2012 from the David Geffen School of Medicine at UCLA.

 Women's Health Center of Excellence

-The Department of Family and Preventive Medicine has launched a new Center of Excellence in Women's Health.
+The Department of Family Medicine and Public Health has launched a new Center of Excellence in Women's Health.
 The Department has been fortunate to recruit an outstanding leader for this center, Dr. Andrea La Croix, one of the principal investigators of the Women’s Health Initiative Study and former Professor of Epidemiology at the University of Washington and Fred Hutchinson Cancer Research Center.
 Andrea has become a new member of the Division of Epidemiology.